-Minnesota Farm Honored for Outstanding Environmental Stewardship
+Minnesota farm receives Outstanding Environmental Stewardship award

 DENVER (August 2, 2018) – Landuyt Land and Livestock in Walnut Grove, Minn., has been selected as one of six regional honorees of the Environmental Stewardship Award Program (ESAP).
 The award, announced during the 2018 Cattle Industry Summer Business Meeting on Aug.
 1, 2018, recognizes the operation’s outstanding stewardship and conservation efforts.
 This year’s regional winners will compete for the national award, which will be announced during the Annual Cattle Industry Convention in New Orleans, La., in February 2019.

 Established in 1991 by the National Cattlemen’s Beef Association to recognize outstanding land stewards in the cattle industry, ESAP is generously sponsored by Corteva Agriscience™, the Agriculture Division of DowDuPont™; McDonald’s; USDA Natural Resources Conservation Service (NRCS); U.S. Fish and Wildlife Service; and the National Cattlemen’s Foundation.